RussEbbing/ThisDate/Documentation/index.md

 Extension methods can be called in the following ways:

 ```
-var date = new DateTime.Now; 		// some date
+var date = new DateTime.Now; 		// Some random date
 var result1 = IsWorkDate(date);
 var result2 = date.IsWorkDate();

-// Using LINQ, get all the working days from a list.
+// Using LINQ, all work days from a list.
 var allWorkDays = DatesList.Where(s => s.IsWorkDate());

 ```